Qasaba of Radwan Bey: Construction

 Radwan Bey carried out a series of constructions in the area from at least 1629 to 1647 (as recorded in waqf documents).
 Radwan established not only a new covered market but also a wikala (caravanserai), a rab (rental apartment building), one or two zawiyas, a sabil (public water dispensary) and maktab (primary school), two minor mosques, and his own palace.
 These various elements were more or less connected together and formed one large complex.
 Caroline Williams dates the covered market to around the year 1650.
 Parts of the street were widened and straightened along areas of new construction in Radwan Bey's projects.
 Another element of the complex, the combined sabil and maktab, is dated to 1650 by the waqf documents and was most likely the last part of the complex to be built.

 Radwan Bay's palace was adjacent to the market and located just south of it, on the west side of the street.
 Only a small part of it remains today.
 The site of his mansion had also been the site of other palaces as far back as the 13th century.
 Directly north of the palace was located the wikala or caravanserai, also adjacent to the market.

 According to historian André Raymond, the market was originally built to house shoemakers in Radwan Bey's time.
 The association of the market with the guild of tentmakers (khayyāmīn) is also documented from at least the 17th century.

 Present day

 Over time, many of the elements of Radwan Bey's original development have disappeared or been built over, but the covered market remains relatively well-preserved and one of the most impressive remaining examples of purpose-built commercial/economic buildings in historic Cairo.
-Only fragments of Radwan's mansion also still remain.
+Only fragments of Radwan's mansion also remain.
 Restoration works were carried out on the market between 2002 and 2004 to restore the market's street facades.

 Today, the area is popularly known as al-Khayamiya or Suq al-Khayyāmiya, a market dedicated to the sale of khayamiya textiles, a type of traditional decorative appliqué textile used for tentmaking.